wootfish/eli.sohl.com/drafts/wangs-attack-2.md

 ```

 As noted in the last post, our constraints on $$a_1$$ and $$a_5$$ seem to tend
-to coexist well.
-As a result, we can just compute a new value for $$a_1$$ and
+not to conflict with each other.
+As a result, we can just compute a new value
-hold the next four intermediate states constant.
+for $$a_1$$ and hold the next four intermediate states constant.

 ## $$d_5$$

 You'll recall from the last post that our methodology for massaging $$d_5$$ was
-somewhat more intricate.
+somewhat more involved.
 The idea is to enforce all our constraints on $$m_4$$
 directly.
-I'm going to skip rehashing the discussion here, as this is just a
+See _Wang's Attack in Theory_ for an explanation of how this works.

-faithful implementation of the methodology described in the last post:
+Here is an implementation of this massage methodology:

 ```python
     ######## d5